Teddy (film)

 Teddy is a 2021 Indian Tamil-language fantasy action thriller film written and directed by Shakti Soundar Rajan.
-The film features a teddy bear in the title role, along with Arya, Sayyeshaa, Sathish, Karunakaran and Magizh Thirumeni.
-The soundtrack and film score were composed by D. Imman and produced by K. E. Gnanavel Raja under his production banner Studio Green.
+The film features a teddy bear in the title role, alongside Arya, Sayyeshaa, Sathish, Karunakaran and Magizh Thirumeni.
+The film's music and background score were composed by D. Imman, and it was produced by K. E. Gnanavel Raja under Studio Green.

-Teddy is the first Tamil film to use an Indian animation company to design a special animated character and the second motion-capture film in Tamil after Kochadaiiyaan (2014).
+Teddy is the first Tamil film to use an Indian animation company to design a special animated character, and the second motion capture-based film in Tamil cinema after Kochadaiiyaan (2014).

 The film was released worldwide on 12 March 2021 on Disney+ Hotstar and received mixed reviews from critics.

-The basic plotline was reused in the film Buddy in Telugu with E. B. Gokulan reprising his role.
+The basic plotline was later reused in the Telugu film Buddy, with E. B. Gokulan reprising his role.

 Plot

-Srividya Purushottaman, alias Sri, is a college student, who helps a person who had been in an accident and in the process, gets her hand injured.
-She is sent to a hospital where she is given IV drugs to cause an artificially induced coma.
-Sri awakens and is given the medicine and her soul gets transferred to a teddy bear.
+Srividya Purushothaman, also known as Sri, is a college student who helps an accident victim and injures her hand in the process.
+She is admitted to a hospital, where she is secretly administered drugs that induce an artificial coma.
+When she regains partial consciousness, her soul becomes mysteriously transferred into a teddy bear.

-Shivanarayanan, aka Shiva, is an unemployed graduate, who has eidetic memory and OCD which makes him learn things faster.
-After his mother, Lakshmi and his friend take him to meet Dr. Priya Gopal, who is a psychiatrist, for a session, but to no avail.
+Shivanarayanan, also known as Shiva, is an unemployed graduate with eidetic memory and OCD, which enables him to learn things quickly.
+His mother Lakshmi and his friend take him to consult Dr. Priya Gopal, a psychiatrist, but the session proves ineffective.

-One night, Shiva saves a teenager from goons, and Sri (whose soul is in the teddy bear) witnesses the fight and meets him in the morning.
-Shiva first believes it to be a dream, but soon understands that it's real.
-Sri tells Shiva that she needs to see her boyfriend Rishi, where Sri and Shiva realize that Rishi is a fraud and Sri gets heart broken.
-After Shiva and his friend Ramachandran take Srividya to her house, he sees Sri's father Purushottaman trying to commit suicide, Shiva saves him and her mother requests them to find her.
-Shiva promises to find Srividya.
-Shiva and Sri investigate to find her body, which was transferred from the hospital.
-Shiva sends Sri as a package with a barcode from the hospital and also gives her a smartphone to track the location where the parcel will be sent.